philspil66/philspil66/README.md

 ### 💾 About Me

-Code wise I started out back in 1981 as a teenager back in the early days of Home & Personal Computing using BASIC, and from there progressed to COBOL and using many variations of that.
+Programming wise I started back in 1981 as a teenager in the early days of Home & Personal Computing using BASIC, and from there progressed to COBOL and using many variations of that.
 From there I became a Java Developer, and then moved into .NET using C#, VB.NET, classic ASP etc, I then moved into mobile development coding with Android and Apple Objective-C. Also worked with PHP using Laravel and Symfony, and have used Python, a bit of Golang and lots of front end JS frameworks.
 I've basically done a bunch of stuff 😉

 I've worked with many great Tech Companies for 30+ years as well as building my own businesses which have generated over $2.5 million in sales.